Our supportive team in Student Services helps your child achieve the best possible learning outcomes in a safe and caring learning environment.

-A school psychologist assists students with their educational, emotional and social needs.
+The School Psychologist assists students with their educational, emotional and social needs.
 The psychologist plays an important role in providing advice to teachers and parents about programs and strategies to support students.

-The school nurse is an employee of the health department but works at the school four days a week.
+The School Nurse is an employee of the health department but works at the school four days a week.
 Students can seek information, guidance and support about a range of issues that may include: coping with illness, culture or racism issues, healthy eating and nutrition, healthy weight and body image, mental health and well-being, problems at home, relationships, sexual health, smoking, alcohol and drug use and other adolescent health concerns.
 School health service staff may do health assessments and provide information, advice, referral to CAMHS and other agencies and support for students.